LINUX-OASIS/LINUX-OASIS/README.md

 > "Talk is cheap.
 Show me the code."
 > <sub>— Linus Torvalds</sub>

-> "Any fool can write code that a computer can understand.
+> "Anyone can write code that a computer can understand.
 Good programmers write code that humans can understand."
 > <sub>— Martin Fowler</sub>

 > "There are only two hard things in Computer Science: cache invalidation and naming things."